ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-ios/clone-sample-repo.md

 #### Clone Sample Repo

-First, you'll clone a sample repo that contains the necessary files and directories for deploying an app with Auth.
+First, you'll clone a sample repo that contains the necessary files and directories for deploying a site with Auth and for creating an app that make use of these services.

 Run this command in your terminal: